-2019 Best Online Master's in Environmental Science Programs
+2020 Best Online Master's Degrees in Environmental Science

-2019 Online Master's Degree in Environmental Science Ranking Details
+2020 Online Colleges Offering Environmental Science Degrees - Ranking Details

 Students typically enroll in several traditional classes during the first semester in a graduate program.
 Schools vary with regard to their credit demands, but in most cases students will take more classes during the first year while they acclimate to the program and find internship or research opportunities.
 The majority of programs will ask students to take a certain number of set classes, such as Introduction to Environmental Science and Research Methods in Environmental Science.
 From there, students may be able to select their own courses based on their own particular interests.